We all know what we want. Our main challenge is in getting there.

 If we take our end-destination in mind and outline the steps to reach it by working backward, the goal suddenly becomes less intimidating.

 The only way to “control” the future is to steady our mentality and take immediate action.
 Making progress requires both urgency and patience with the process.
+More often than not, this means persisting through failure by learning from our mistakes.

-There are power and magic in practice.
+There’s power and magic in practice.
 Only the indolent think they can perfect the work in theory — all talk, zero execution.